Darxo/Hardened/README.md

 - **Throwing Net** now has a weight of 4 (up from 2)
 - **Tools and Supplies** are now marked as `IsBuildingSupply`, causing them to be affected by building-supply-related settlement situations
 - **Unhold Fur Cloak** now grants 15 Condition (up from 10)
+- **Wardogs** now cost 250 Crowns (up from 200) and the variant with dog armor costs 450 Crowns (up from 400).
+They appear ~75% less often in regular marketplaces
+- **Warhounds** now cost 400 Crowns (up from 300) and the variant with dog armor costs 600 Crowns (up from 500).
+They appear ~75% less often in regular marketplaces
 - **Wooden Shields** appear less common in marketplaces
 - **Worn Mail Shirt** can now appear in the Variant 50, which is a skin that previously was used by **Decayed Reinforced Mail Hauberk**
 - Ammo now has weight.
 All **Quivers** and **Powder Bags** weigh 0 when empty.
 When full, regular ones weigh 2, **Large Quivers** weigh 5, and **Large Powder Bags** weigh 4.